These Pool Test Kits Make Water Testing (Almost) Fun

 • Test type: Liquid

 Keep the pool water clean, clear, and safe for use with this Taylor Technologies liquid pool test kit.
-The titrimetric kit has a comprehensive collection of reagents, allowing the user to measure a variety of factors in the pool water, including free and total chlorine, bromine, pH level, acid and base demand, calcium hardness, total alkalinity, and stabilizer (cyanuric acid) levels.
+The titrimetric kit provides a comprehensive collection of reagents, allowing the user to measure various factors in the pool water, including free and total chlorine, pH level, acid and base demand, calcium hardness, total alkalinity, and cyanuric acid (stabilizer) levels.

 The Taylor pool test kit is made for chlorine pools, but it can be used in conjunction with a saltwater pool test kit for saltwater pools.
 It comes in a blue plastic container that has a lid to keep the reagents safe while not in use—they slide into friction-fit grooves for a secure grip.
 It also includes a water balance calculator to quickly and easily reference the appropriate pH level, calcium hardness, total alkalinity, and more.

 This Taylor test kit proved to be a true chemistry experiment during pool water testing.
 However, it is no more difficult to use than most of the other liquid tests, and we like that it helps determine how much of a particular product it would take to amend the pool pH, alkalinity, or chlorine levels.
-Our major complaint is that the rubber cap didn’t stay put during testing, so keeping accurate water levels was a bit of a challenge.
+Our major complaint is that the rubber cap didn’t stay in place during testing, making it a bit of a challenge to maintain accurate water levels.

 Get the Taylor Technologies pool test kit at Amazon, The Home Depot (2-pack), or Walmart.